 This biography is not for use in concert programmes or for press releases: please contact Caroline Baird with your specific requests for biographies, press cuttings and photographs

-As concerto soloist, he has performed with orchestras such as The Philharmonia, BBC Symphony, BBC National Orchestra of Wales, Royal Liverpool Philharmonic, Saarbrücken Philharmonie, the Residentie Orkest, Gothenburg Symphony, Czech Philharmonic, Orchestra di Padova et del Veneto and St Petersburg Philharmonic.
+As concerto soloist, he has performed with orchestras such as The Philharmonia, BBC Symphony, BBC National Orchestra of Wales, Royal Liverpool Philharmonic, Deutsche Radio Philharmonie Saarbrücken the Residentie Orkest, Gothenburg Symphony, Czech Philharmonic, Orchestra di Padova et del Veneto, St Petersburg Philharmonic and Georges Enescu Philharmonic.

-Graffin enjoys performing works of many living composers such as Dutilleux and Saariaho and has had works written for him by Rodion Shchedrin, Vytautas Barkaukas, David Matthews, Philippe Hersant and Yves Prin.
-Following a performance of his Concerto Cantabile with Rostropovich conducting, Shchedrin wrote Concerto Parlando for Graffin, which is now awaiting release on CD.
+Graffin performs works of many living composers such as Dutilleux and Saariaho and has had works written for him by Rodion Shchedrin, Vytautas Barkaukas, David Matthews, Philippe Hersant and Yves Prin.

-Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances" chamber music festival of St Nazaire, France which celebrated its 20th anniversary in 2010 and in 2012 marked the 150th anniversary of Debussy.
-Philippe has also written a short children's story for violin and narrator, La Fee Cachée (The Hidden Fairy), illustrated with musical excerpts by Mozart, Paganini, Kreisler and Ravel.
+Philippe is a highly sought after chamber musician and is founder and artistic director of the "Consonances" chamber music festival of St Nazaire, France now in its 23rd year.
+Philippe has also written a short children's story for violin and narrator, La Fée Cachée (The Hidden Fairy), illustrated with musical excerpts by Mozart, Paganini, Kreisler and Ravel.

 He plays a Domenico Busano violin, made in Venice, 1730.
 He is guest professor at the Royal Conservatorium Brussels and at the Hague Conservatory.